How to enable the hidden Windows 10 administrator account

 The administrator account is active after you run the commands mentioned above which means that you can sign in to the system using it.
-It is not password protected by default which means that anyone with local access to the system can use it to sign in to it.
+It is not password protected by default which means that anyone with local access to the system can use it to sign in.
 While that is comfortable, it may also be a security risk.

 It is highly recommended to protect it with a password.
-This can also be done on the command line:
+This can also be done using the command line:

 To disable accounts at any time, use the following command: